AgentEnder/markdown-factory/README.md

 ## Why?

 For static content, this library is **mostly** unnecessary.
 However, when generating a report from a dynamic data source this library can be rather useful.

+An example of using this library for dynamic data, could be the implementation of the `tableOfContents` function.
+Inside it, we parse the headings and then use the utils to generate an appropriate table of contents.
+You can read more about it here: [`tableOfContents`](#tableofcontents)

 ## Getting Started